 Do the advantages of patents outweigh the costs?

-Do you have the means to defend your patent?
+Do I have the right means to defend my patent?

-You have an excellent idea!
-Should you patent it?
+I have an excellent idea!
+Should I patent it?

 For an idea to be patented, it must fulfil the granting requirements for patents.
 An idea that does not present itself as a technical solution to a problem cannot be patented.